 HOOPS Publish Integration

 The HOOPS Publish HIO component (HIO Publish) supports exporting the HOOPS/3DGS scene-graph to the 3D PDF format.
 It utilizes the HOOPS Publish API to achieve this.
 Before using this component, developers should become familiar with HOOPS Publish, as well as the general HIO architecture and capabilities covered in this section of the HOOPS/MVO Programming Guide.
+HOOPS Publish only works on Windows and it requires the SSSE3 instruction set to be supported by the execution environment.

 The HIO Publish component is delivered in the form of a .hio file, which gets dynamically loaded by HOOPS Visualize at runtime.
 To ensure your application can access the HIO Publish component, perform the following: